Commodore SX-64: Description

-A version with a monochrome screen called the SX-100 was announced but never released.
+At around the same time the SX-64 was announced in January 1983, a version with a monochrome screen called the SX-100 was announced.
+Despite releasing plans by June 1983, it was never released.

 History

 The SX-64 did not sell well, and its failure has been variously attributed to its small screen, excessive weight (10.5 kg), poor marketing, and smaller business software library than that of its competitors, which included the Osborne 1 and Kaypro II (Zilog Z80 CPU, CP/M OS) and Compaq Portable (16-bit CPU, MS-DOS).